-Over the past ten years, I’ve discovered important new materials in archives across the United States and Spain.
+Over the past twelve years, I’ve discovered important new materials in archives across the United States and Spain.
 I’ve talked with leading Lorca scholars and biographers who knew Cummings, several of whom gave me unpublished materials they had never shared with anyone else.
 I’ve spent countless hours traveling the back roads of northern Vermont, following the footsteps of Lorca and Cummings through the beautiful Northeast Kingdom.

 I’ve given invited talks about my research at various sites, including:

 · City University of New York (CUNY) Graduate Center